If I asked about your awareness, how awake, alert, aware and connected would you say you are right now to what’s going on with, in, on and around you?

 When are we “all there”?

-We are all so very busy doing what we do all day and every day be it in our work or whatever we do on a daily basis, that it is quite easy to lose the awareness of us in fact doing what we do.
-How often do we stop and take a breather and just reflect on where we are at and what we are actually doing?
+We are all so very busy doing what we do all day and every day.
+Be it in our work or whatever we do on a daily basis.
+So much so that it is quite easy to lose the awareness of us in fact doing what we do.
+How often do we stop and take a breather and just reflect on where we are at?
+And what we are actually doing?
 When we do that, isn’t it remarkable how much clarity such a short gap can provide?

 So before we leave this aspect, what is the antidote to all the above examples of “life slipping away from us”?
 Awareness.
 Willpower also works, but I have learned that it is hard to rely on that alone to break habits.
 But aren’t awareness of the situation we want to change and maintaining the awareness of the reason for wanting to change it also key factors in making the change?